Traveling to Egypt

-The field of Classics explores the literature, cultures, and archaeological remains of the ancient Mediterranean world, from Rome to Greece, Egypt, Israel and beyond.
+The field of Classics explores the literature, cultures, and archaeological remains of the ancient Mediterranean and Middle Eastern worlds, from Rome to Greece, Egypt, Israel and beyond.
 Here students learn Arabic, Greek, Hebrew, or Latin, and together with faculty analyze and interpret ancient texts, societies, and material culture.
 Students find that study of the ancient Mediterranean sheds much light on contemporary problems, concepts, and values.

 Students may choose from three tracks through the Classics major or minor: Classical Civilization, Classical Languages, or Classical Archaeology.
 All majors explore the ancient Mediterranean and Middle East using methods from across the liberal arts, but each student designs a curricular path through the parts of the ancient world which most capture their imagination.

 Links for Students